martindsouza/pres-open-source-apex/slides/conclusion.md

 # Homework

 Notes:
-- Would like to get feedback from this talk.
+- Would like to get feedback from this talk.</br>
 - Please create an [issue](https://github.com/martindsouza/pres-open-source-apex/issues) with the label of `feedback` and leave your thoughts.

 new-slide-vertical